 Georgia Tech receives $251,000 grant from the Rockefeller Foundation to start the City Planning Program; Howard Menhenick is hired as the first Graduate City Planning Program Director.

-The City Planning Program welcomes its first class in the Fall of 1952 -- 10 students
+The City Planning Program welcomes its first class of ten students in the Fall of 1952.

 The Student Planning Society is founded